-Cancer treatment can affect the way the way you look.
+Cancer treatment can affect the way you look.
 It can change your hair, skin, nails, and weight.
 These changes often do not last after treatment ends.
 But during treatment, it can make you feel down about yourself.

 Whether you are a man or woman, taking time to look and feel your best may help boost your mood.
 Here are some grooming and lifestyle tips that can help you feel your best during cancer treatment.

 Keep a Routine

 Stick with your regular daily grooming habits.
 Comb and fix your hair, shave, wash your face, put on makeup, and change into something you did not sleep in, even if it is a fresh pair of pajamas.
 Doing so will help you feel more in control and ready for the day.